-A Telecare Alarm service provides elderly people who live alone with somebody to call for help if they suffer a fall, feel unwell or need some reassurance.
-Simplicity is at the heart of the Telecare Alarm and our 24-hour service allows elderly people across the UK to remain confident in the comfort of their own home.
+Having a Telecare Alarm in place means that there is always a way to call for help if you suffer a fall, feel unwell, or need some reassurance.
+Our 24-hour service allows elderly and disabled people across the UK to feel confident at home.

-Remain independent and join the Telecare Choice community today to ensure that help is always available.
+Choose independence - join the Telecare Choice community today to ensure that help is always available.

 The Telecare Alarm can be installed within five minutes.
 Simply plug in the base unit, connect the telephone to the unit and begin a test call.Read More

 The Telecare Alarm uses industry-standard technology to keep users safe 24/7.
 It’s sturdy, reliable, and easy to use.Read More